ZakiGll/ZakiGll/README.md

 - 👋 Hi, I’m @ZakiGll
-- 👀 I’m interested in Web development and mobile app's development
+- 👀 I’m interested in data science and mobile app's development
 - 💞️ I’m looking to collaborate on making big projects

 <!---